 (g) Governing Law.
 This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).

 (h) Jurisdiction.
-Section 13(b)(ii) is hereby deleted in its entirety and replaced with the following:
+Section 13(b)(i) shall apply and Section 13(b)(ii) is hereby deleted in its entirety and replaced with the following:

 (b) Jurisdiction.
-With respect to any suit, action, claim or proceeding relating to this Agreement (“Proceedings”), neither party (i) waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any court, (ii) waives any claim that such Proceedings have been brought in an inconvenient forum, or (iii) waives the right to object, with respect to such Proceedings, that a court does not have any jurisdiction over such party.
+With respect to any suit, action, claim or proceeding relating to this Agreement (“Proceedings”), neither party (i) waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any such court, (ii) waives any claim that such Proceedings have been brought in an inconvenient forum, or (iii) waives the right to object, with respect to such Proceedings, that such court does not have any jurisdiction over such party.

 Nothing in this Agreement precludes either party from bringing Proceedings in any jurisdiction, nor will the bringing of Proceedings in any one or more jurisdictions preclude the bringing of Proceedings in any other jurisdiction.